Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Appendix

+In this section, we analyze the computational overhead of \textsc{RILKE}, focusing on training cost and inference latency.
+Although \textsc{RILKE} introduces additional parameters, which is a necessary design choice to prevent the catastrophic forgetting characteristic of the in-place method, we demonstrate that this does not incur a prohibitive efficiency penalty.

+We benchmark the average edit time and peak memory usage of the \texttt{Llama-3.1-8B-Instruct} model on the UnKE dataset.
+To ensure a rigorous comparison, all methods are evaluated on the same hardware platform using consistent hyperparameters (\textit{e.g.}, batch size, precision).
+Tab.~\ref{table:trainingcost} demonstrates that \textsc{RILKE} reduces peak memory usage by over 50\% compared to in-place methods (\textit{e.g.}, UnKE) that rely on expensive covariance matrix computations.
+Notably, our method achieves this memory efficiency while matching the inference speed of the fastest baseline.

+This result validates our design rationale: because the backbone model remains frozen, we need only store optimizer states for the lightweight low-rank module.
+Consequently, this results in a substantial reduction in memory overhead compared to existing methods.

-Considering that RILKE introduces additional computational overhead due to the calculation of the intervention module, we conduct a comparative analysis of inference latency.
-Specifically, we measure and compare the inference time of the original off-the-shelf model and the same model augmented with RILKE.
-In this setup, we ensure that both inference strategies are identically configured, enforcing a fixed output length of 256 tokens per query.
-The only distinction lies in whether the RILKE intervention module is applied.
-The resulting inference-time performance comparison is summarized in Table~\ref{table:timecost}: \\
+Furthermore, given that the inclusion of the intervention module introduces additional computational steps, we evaluate its impact on inference latency.
+We conduct a comparative analysis between the original base model and the \textsc{RILKE}-augmented version.
+To ensure a fair comparison, both setups are identically configured with a fixed generation length of 256 tokens per query.
+The resulting inference latency metrics are summarized in Table~\ref{table:timecost}: \\